BalancerMaxis/multisig-ops/docs/Buffer-Documentation/Initializing-Buffers.md

 ### How to initialize a buffer

-To initialize a buffer there only three transactions to execute assuming you have a sufficient token balance and the ERC4626 wrapper already created.
+To initialize a buffer there are only three transactions to execute, assuming you have a sufficient token balance and the ERC4626 wrapper already created.
 These three transactions are:
 1. Approving your underling token to be spent by Permit2
 2. Approving the Buffer-Router using Permit2 to spend your underling tokens.
 3. Calling initializeBuffer on the BuffferRouter.